Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/scatter.md

 })
 ```

-The chart definition looks like:
+The chart definition looks like this:

 !!! example "Page content"